ryanbenac33/koop-provider-OpenGround/README.md

 5. Create README for documentation

+6. Have Koop provide ESRIGeoJSON output at an accessible link

 The following are pieces that are still in development:
 1. Configure application to utilize service account credentials